arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 To save the changes press the **ESC** key and type `:wq` this will write and quit the **VIM** editor.

-After editting it you will need to compose the container again.
+After editing it you will need to compose the container again.

 ## Conclusion